Why is it called Boxing Day and what are the origins of the celebration?

 How is Boxing Day celebrated?

-Boxing Day is an official Bank Holiday in the UK, and is associated with sports such as football and rugby as well as fox hunting - though the latter is illegal in England, Scotland and Wales.
+Boxing Day is an official Bank Holiday in the UK and is associated with sports such as football and rugby as well as fox hunting - though the latter is illegal in England, Scotland and Wales.

-Banks, post offices and many other businesses are closed on Boxing Day, though shops, pubs and restaurants are generally open - although their opening hours may differ to a normal working day.
+The holiday is also associated with Boxing Day sales, which see retailers discounting the prices of old stock.
+Banks, post offices and many other businesses are closed on Boxing Day, though shops, pubs and restaurants are generally open - although opening hours may differ from a normal working day.

 -